Clinical negligence in diagnosis and treatment of Cauda Equina syndrome

 If you have been diagnosed with CES and are unhappy with the medical treatment you received, you may want to discuss with us what your options are.
 If we believe that you have a claim for compensation we will advise you.

 Specialist advice could significantly influence the outcome of your claim.
-Medical negligence claims are complex – you’ll need the support of specialist medical negligence solicitors who have what it takes to deliver results in this highly technical and complex area of law.
+Clinical negligence claims are complex – you’ll need the support of specialist clinical negligence solicitors who have what it takes to deliver results in this highly technical and complex area of law.

 Rebuilding your life